Equivariant eta forms and equivariant differential $K$-theory: Equivariant K-theory

 Let $C(TZ)$ be the Clifford algebra bundle of $(TZ, g^{TZ})$, whose fiber at $x\in W$ is the Clifford algebra $C(T_xZ)$ of the Euclidean space $(T_xZ, g^{T_xZ})$.

-\textbf{We make the assumption that $TZ$ has a Spin$^c$ structure.} Then there exists a complex line bundle $L_Z$ over $W$ such that $\omega_2(TZ)= c_1(L_Z) \mod (2)$.
-Let $\mS(TZ,L_Z)$ be the fundamental complex spinor bundle for $(TZ,L_Z)$, which has a smooth action of $C(TZ)$ (cf. \cite[Appendix D.9]{MR1031992}).
-Locally, the spinor $\mS(TZ,L_Z)$ may be written as
+\textbf{We make the assumption that the oriented vector bundle $(TZ, o)$ has a Spin$^c$ structure.} Then there exists a complex line bundle $L_Z$ over $W$ such that $\omega_2(TZ)= c_1(L_Z) \mod 2$, where $\omega_2$ denotes the second Stiefel-Whitney class and $c_1$ denotes the first Chern class.
+Let $\mS(TZ,L_Z)$ be the fundamental complex spinor bundle for $(TZ,L_Z)$, which has a smooth action of $C(TZ)$ (cf. \cite[Appendix D.9]{LM89}).
+Locally, the spinor bundle $\mS(TZ,L_Z)$ may be written as